jakehawken/Concurrency/README.md

 #### The other problem with completion blocks: [BLOCKCEPTION!](https://www.youtube.com/watch?v=L6aT_oEhIKo)

-Often, asynchronous work relies on asynchronous work.
+Often, asynchronous work relies on other asynchronous work.
 In a world of traditional completion blocks, this means, at very least, writing a method that has a completion handler, which calls a method which has a completion handler.
-God forbid you your asynchronous method need to call multiple completion blocks in succession.
-Then, even if you only implement the success blocks (!!!) you'd still end up with a nightmare like this:
+And god forbid your asynchronous method need to call multiple completion blocks in succession.
+Then, even if you only implement the success blocks (yikes!) you'd still end up with a nightmare like this:

 ```Swift
 func getAStringWithTwoNumbersInIt(_ completionHandler:(Result<String>)->()) {